Semrush helps you:

 • 12.4

-For example, check out the intro from one of my recent blog posts:
+For example, check out this intro from one of my blog posts:

 Find content ideas – Intro